 For many people, the holidays can be anything but wonderful.
-So, we asked Dr. Molly McVoy, program director of Child and Adolescent Psychiatry at Cleveland’s UH Case Medical Center, for ideas to help the holiday blues.
+So, we asked Dr. Molly McVoy, program director of Child and Adolescent Psychiatry at Cleveland’s UH Case Medical Center, for ideas to help the holiday blues, from coping with holiday stress to holiday depression.

 5 Tips for the Holiday Blues